knights-of-the-project-table/fruits-and-friends/README.md

-# tic-tac-toe-two
+# fruits-and-friends
-Tic Tac Toe Two is a fun game to play with a friend!
-It's tic tac toe with pattern matching and a fun, interactive art style.
+Fruits and Friends is a fun game to play with a friend!
+It's a tile placement game with pattern matching and an interactive art style.

 ## Team Members